junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 ![key concept]({{ site.url }}/assets/MLNETConcepts.png)

 We will see how these come into play in the simple regression sample.
-ML .NET lets you develop a range of ML systems • Forecasting/Regression • Issue Classification • Predictive maintenance • Image classification • Sentiment Analysis • Recommender Systems • Clustering systems
+ML .NET lets you develop a range of ML systems
+* Forecasting/Regression
+* Issue Classification
+* Predictive maintenance
+* Image classification
+* Sentiment Analysis
+* Recommender Systems
+* Clustering systems

 # House price sample
+To understand how the functionality fits into the typical workflow of data preparation, training the model and evaluating the fit using test data sets and using the model.
+I took a look at implementing a simple regression application to predict the sale price of a house given a simple set of features over about 800 home sales.
 In the sample, we are going to take a look at a supervised learning problem of Multivariate linear regression.
 In this case, we want to use one or more features to predict the sale price of a house.
 The focus was on getting a small sample up and running, that can then be used to experiment with the choice of feature and training algorithms.
 You can find the code for this article on GitHub here

 We will train the model using a set of sales data to predict the sale price of a house given a set of features over about 800 home sales.
 While the sample data has a wide range of features, a key aspect of developing a useful system would be to understand the choice of features used affects the model.